sergeichestakov/NoseGoes/README.md

 ## Overview
 NoseGoes is an application that allows a user to control their web browser using facial gestures and voice commands.
 The goal is to make it easier for disabled and paraplegic people to use the internet.

-Contributors: Sergei Chestakov, Kaelan Mikowicz
+Created by Sergei Chestakov and Kaelan Mikowicz

 #### Accepted facial gestures:
 * Scroll (look up and down)
 * Switch tabs (look left and right)

 Gestures are implemented by comparing the position of the blue dot at the center of the user's face relative to the readjusting box in the middle, and require a change in tilt/pan of > 10 degrees.

 #### Accepted voice commands: